Get started

 handler will be called.

-When you select the pay button in this example iframe, we show you the token underneath the payment form.
+When you select the Buy now button in this example iframe, we show you the token underneath the payment form.
 This is for demonstration purposes only and does not reflect what your customer will see.

 You need to send the token to your server, so your server has access to it when you request the payment.